biopragmatics/semra/src/semra/templates/config-summary.md

 ### Landscape Analysis

-Before, we looked at the overlaps between each resource.
-Now, we use that information jointly to estimate the number of terms in the landscape itself, and estimate how much of the landscape each resource covers.
+Above, the comparison looked at the overlaps between each resource.
+Now, that information is used to jointly estimate the number of terms in the landscape itself, and estimate how much of the landscape each resource covers.

 {{ landscape_results.get_description_markdown() | safe }}

 Because there are {{ overlap_results.n_prefixes }} prefixes, there are
 {{ "{:,}".format(overlap_results.number_overlaps) }} possible overlaps to
 consider.
-Therefore, a Venn diagram is not possible, so we use an [UpSet plot](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4720993) (Lex _et al._, 2014) as a high-dimensional Venn diagram.
+Therefore, a Venn diagram is not possible, so an [UpSet plot](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4720993) (Lex _et al._, 2014) is used as a high-dimensional Venn diagram.

 ![](processed_landscape_upset.svg)

-We now aggregate the mappings together to estimate the number of unique entities and number that appear in each group of resources.
+Next, the mappings are aggregated to estimate the number of unique entities and number that appear in each group of resources.

 ![](processed_landscape_histogram.svg)